inaimathi/house/README.md

 ### News

 House has undergone a major overhaul.
-This shouls simplify a bunch of things.
+This should simplify a bunch of things.

 ### Installation